GSA/ITDB-schema/VendorMeetingNotes.md

 # Weekly Notes from CPIC Vendor Meeting
 The most recent meeting will always be on top

+## July 12th, 2017

+**In Room:** Austin Moffa OMB (Contractor), Keith Ott eCPIC, Mitchell Jarrett OMB (Contractor), Nico Ojeda OMB (Contractor), Matt Bailey OMB OFCIO, Dan York eCPIC

+**Purpose:** Whiteboarding Session

+**Action Items**
+1. Agencies are requesting vendor token and extension of time for their tokens.

+2. Please do not close tickets unless the agencies are 100% comfortable with an answer, eCpic community feel free to reopen a ticket if you feel its does not meet the complete answer

+3. Need better naming convention for all GitHub folders and inquiries

 ## June 29th, 2017

 **In Room:** Austin Moffa OMB (Contractor), Keith Ott eCPIC, Mitchell Jarrett OMB (Contractor), Nico Ojeda OMB (Contractor), Matt Bailey OMB OFCIO, Dan York eCPIC